BrightDreamer: Generic 3D Gaussian Generative Framework for Fast Text-to-3D Synthesis: Introduction

 Therefore, it is urgently needed for a paradigm shift from per-prompt optimization to develop a \textit{generic} text-to-3D generation framework.
 Once trained, the generative framework should be able to generate content from any text prompts in the inference stage, as depicted in Fig.~\ref{fig:1}(b).
+Furthermore, given the \textbf{scarcity of 3D data} in comparison to the abundance of 2D image data, leveraging well-trained 2D image diffusion models to facilitate the training of 3D generative models presents a more effective and resource-efficient approach.
 Previously, some research efforts, \eg, ATT3D~\cite{lorraine2023att3d} and Instant3D~\cite{li2023instant3d}, have been made grounded in NeRF representation.
 The core insight is to add a large number of texts and take them as conditional inputs to generate explicit spatial representations, such as triplane~\cite{chan2022efficient}.
 Nonetheless, in stark contrast to the volume rendering in NeRF, 3D GS representation for an object usually consists of millions of 3D Gaussians.
 Consequently, there exists an inherent and natural difficulty in converting the generation representations into 3D GS ones in their framework.